 3. How would you describe the company culture?

 This is, by far, one of the most important questions you can ask.
 The culture of a company can dictate how happy you’ll be at the company and can even impact your success.
 Do you thrive in a collaborative environment where all team members work together?
 Or do you prefer working independently?
 Is the team close-knit?
-Do they go out to lunch often?
+Do they take lunch together often?
 The company’s response to these questions can tell you a lot about how you will fit in.
 You’ll be able to grow and thrive in an environment where your working and communication style match that of your team.

 4. What is included in the benefits package?

-Benefits are just as important as salary, and before accepting any offer, you should know what benefits the company offers.
+Salary and benefits are part and parcel of each other.
+So before accepting any offer, you should know what benefits the company offers.
 Do they have a 401K program that the company matches?
 What is the premium for health insurance?
 Your wellbeing is important, and you want to make sure that the company is providing resources that allow you to care for your health without worry.

 5. How much vacation and sick leave do I get?

 Is travel important to you?
 Do you want time to visit your family?
-Then you’ll need to ask about vacation and sick time.
+You’ll definitely need to ask the human resources department about vacation and sick time.
 Some companies don’t allow any time off for the first 90 days.
 You’ll want to know about that in advance so you don’t plan any getaways during that period.
 It’s important to take time to yourself and recharge, so make sure the company offers enough vacation time to combat burnout.

 Aside from benefits and vacation time, there are other things companies can offer that increase employee satisfaction.
 The option to work remotely, office parties, team-building activities, community volunteerism and charity events, and the opportunity to travel or learn new skills are all amazing perks that will drive your happiness and allow you to work at your full potential.
 Consider what aspects are non-negotiable for you so you’ll be able to better evaluate this offer.